 - Pause as you read to consider unfamiliar words.
 Prompt students to predict the meaning of new words by asking, "What do you think ____ means?
 What makes you think that?"

 - After finishing the story ask, "What do you now know about penguins?"
 Tell students to turn and talk to a partner and share at least one thing they learned from the book.
 Provide the sentence frame, "I learned that penguins ____."

 - Choose a few volunteers to share information with the whole class, and add ideas to the “What We Know About Penguins” side of the T-chart.

 - Ask students to think about the book you just read as you read over the information written on the T-chart about penguins.

 - Say something like, “There are so many interesting facts we have learned!
-What do you think the main idea or what the book was about?
-That’s right, the main idea or topic of the book was penguins."
+What do you think the main idea is, or what is the book was about?
+That’s right, the main idea, or topic of the book, was penguins."